Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: RELATED WORK

 Hierarchical reinforcement learning with off-policy~\cite{nachum2018data} provided a data-efficient method of training hierarchical policies.
 Hindsight experience replay~\cite{andrychowicz2017hindsight} has widely been adopted for training policies in sparse reward environments and has also been recently used in multi-level hierarchical reinforcement learning algorithms ~\cite{levy2019learning}.
-Hierarchical reinforcement learning has also shown remarkable success in very complex domains like playing the game of Starcraft \cite{vinyals2017starcraft}, although the sub-policies were trained separately and combined together by a master policy the agent learned to play the game like a pro player \cite{pang2019reinforcement}.
+Hierarchical reinforcement learning has also shown remarkable success in very complex domains like playing the game of Starcraft~\cite{vinyals2017starcraft}, although the sub-policies were trained separately and combined together by a master policy, the agent learned to play the game like a pro player~\cite{pang2019reinforcement}.
+Meta-learning approaches~\cite{frans2018meta} focused on training a meta controller, which would be frequently re-initialized such that it can learn to control the trained sub-policies.

-Meta-learning approaches like that by \citeauthor{frans2018meta} (2018) focused on training a meta controller that would be frequently re-initialized such that it can learn to control the trained sub-policies.
-Our approach amounts to partitioning the state space based upon how well a policy performs in it, much like previous iterative approaches \cite{mankowitz2016iterative}.
-Our method also shares some commonality with the deep skill chaining algorithm \cite{bagaria2019option} on how new options are added to the existing set of options.
+Our approach amounts to partitioning the state space based upon how well a policy performs in it, much like previous iterative approaches~\cite{mankowitz2016iterative}.
+Our method also shares some commonalities with the deep skill chaining algorithm~\cite{bagaria2019option} on how new options are added to the existing set of options.
 Deep skill chaining sequentially learns local skills by chaining them backward from a goal state.
 However, in our approach, skills are learned to complement the previously acquired ones such that the agent can traverse to various unseen states.
-This method shares a striking resemblance with curriculum based learning approaches \cite{bengio2009curriculum} but here the curriculum naturally arises from the necessity of traversing the environment.
-The use of nested beta termination functions in our framework is inspired from the continual learning architecture in progressive neural networks~\cite{rusu2016progressive}.
-We make use of the Soft-Actor Critic algorithm (SAC) \cite{haarnoja2018soft} that is based on maximum entropy reinforcement learning framework \cite{ziebart2010modeling} for the training of all our policy networks.
+This method shares a striking resemblance with curriculum-based learning approaches \cite{bengio2009curriculum}, but here the curriculum naturally arises from the necessity of traversing the environment.
+The use of nested termination functions in our framework is inspired by the continual learning architecture in progressive neural networks~\cite{rusu2016progressive}.
+We make use of the Soft Actor-Critic algorithm (SAC)~\cite{haarnoja2018soft} that is based on a maximum entropy reinforcement learning framework~\cite{ziebart2010modeling} for training all our policy networks.

-\section{Background}
+\section{BACKGROUND}